 We also display our highlights on the screen for everyone to see all the good things we achieved together and read some of the major ones out loud to give them a public shout out.

 This powerful activity is guaranteed to lift team spirits and motivate people for the next season.

 4. Review seasonal numbers in a quiz

 There are plenty of numbers shared during an all-hands meeting; seasonal stats, sales, revenues, NPS, you name it.

 How about giving this drill a new spin?
 Turn presenting the company stats into an interactive quiz.
 Let your employees have a guess at how the company was doing in terms of numbers.

-Create a series of multiple-choice polls in Slido and mark the correct option.
-Allow your teammates some 30 seconds to choose an option they think is true before revealing the answer.
+Create a quiz in Slido, add your questions and mark the correct options.
+Ask your teammates to join the quiz and select the option they think is true before revealing the answer.

 You can make this pastime even more entertaining by including some fun stats.
 For example, at our last all-hands meeting of 2018, we ran quiz polls such as: